Is your attic always hot?

 - Solid construction – This fan is made with high-quality galvanized steel making it capable of lasting long

-- Attic ventilation – It provides effective and powerful attic ventilation to reduce heat and stabilize temperature both in the attic and home environment
+- Attic ventilation – This cool air attic fan provides effective and powerful attic ventilation to reduce heat and stabilize temperature both in the attic and home environment

 - Gable mount – This is a fan that is suitable for gable mount for proper attic ventilation

-- Easy to install – The fan is easy to install requiring no extra tools and no modification to your roofline
+- Easy to install – This best gable fan is easy to install requiring no extra tools and no modification to your roofline

 - Powerful cooling – With 1,300 CFM, the attic fan brings comfort to your attic and home.